-This routine uses up to three idle settings or hold points between zero and rated speed, referred to as Low Idle, Medium Idle, and High Idle.
-With this routine, the speed setpoint ramps to a low idle setpoint and holds at this setting for a duration (and until turbine speed is at or above this setting).
-If configured, the Auto Start Sequence then ramps to a medium idle setpoint and holds there for the configured duration (and until turbine speed is at or above this setting).
-The control then ramps to a high idle setpoint if configured, holds at this setting for a duration (and until turbine speed is at or above this setting), then ramps the speed setpoint to a Rated speed setting.
+This routine uses two idle settings or hold points between zero and rated speed, referred to as low idle, and high idle.
+With this routine the Speed Setpoint ramps to a low idle setpoint, holds at this setting for a duration (and until turbine speed is at or above this setting), ramps to a high idle setpoint, holds at this setting for a duration (and until turbine speed is at or above this setting), then ramps the Speed Setpoint to a rated speed setting.
 All ramp rates and hold times are programmable for both hot start and cold start conditions.

-When a START command is given, the automatic start sequence logic determines what ramp rates and idle delay times to use during the start routine, based on the hours-since-trip timer.
+When a START command is given, the automatic start sequence logic determines what ramp rates and delay times (at the idle settings) to use during the start routine, based on the hours-since-trip timer.
 This timer starts when a shutdown has been executed and turbine speed has decreased below the low idle speed setting.

-Figure 5-6.
+Figure 5-5.
 Automatic Start Sequence

-With this sequence, a set of hot-start ramp rates and hold times is programmed for use when a START command is given and the turbine has been shut down for less than the programmed 'HOT START' time setting.
-A set of cold-start ramp rates and hold times is also programmed for use when a START command is given and the turbine has been shut down for longer than the programmed 'COLD START' time setting.
+With this sequence, a set of hot-start ramp rates and hold times is programmed for use when a START command is given and the turbine has been shutdown for less than the programmed 'HOT START' time setting.
+A set of cold-start ramp rates and hold times is also programmed for use when a START command is given and the turbine has been shutdown for longer than the programmed 'COLD START' time setting.